An official website of the United States government

 2. What does contemporary America mean to you?

-For police, ambulance or fire brigade, dial: 000 (triple zero)
+For police, ambulance or fire brigade, dial: 000 (triple zero), Australia wide

 Emergency Contact – All Locations Get Travel Alerts International Parental Child Abduction Arrest of a U.S. Citizen Death of a U.S. Citizen Victims of Crime Emergency Financial Assistance